OpenMDAO/mphys/docs/basics/remote_components.rst

 The :code:`dump_json` option for :code:`RemoteZeroMQComp` will make the component write input and output JSON files, which contain all data sent to and received from the server.
 An exception is the :code:`wall_time` entry (given in seconds) in the output JSON file, which is added on the client-side after the server has completed the design evaluation.
 Another entry that is only provided for informational purposes is :code:`design_counter`, which keeps track of how many different designs have been evaluated on the current server.
-If :code:`dump_separate_json` is also set to True, then separate files will be written for each design evaluation.
+If :code:`dump_separate_json` is set to True, then separate files will be written for each design evaluation.
 On the server side, an n2 file titled :code:`n2_inner_analysis.html` will be written after each evaluation.

 Current Limitations
 ===================
 * A pbs4py Launcher must be implemented for your HPC environment
 * On the client side, :code:`RemoteZeroMQComp.stop_server()` should be added after your analysis/optimization to stop the HPC job and ssh port forwarding, which the server manager starts as a background process.
-* If :code:`stop_server` is not called or the server stops unexpectedly, stopping the port forwarding manually is difficult, as it involves finding the ssh process associated with the run's port number.
+* If :code:`stop_server` is not called or the server stops unexpectedly, stopping the port forwarding manually is difficult, as it involves finding the ssh process associated with the remote server's port number.
 This must be done on the same login node that the server was launched from.
 * Stopping the HPC job is somewhat easier as the job name will be :code:`MPhys` followed by the port number; however, if runs are launched from multiple login nodes then one may have multiple jobs with the same name.
 * Currently, the :code:`of` option (as well as :code:`wrt`) for :code:`check_totals` or :code:`compute_totals` is not used by the remote component; on the server side, :code:`compute_totals` will be evaluated for all responses (objectives, constraints, and :code:`additional_remote_outputs`).
 Depending on how many :code:`of` responses are desired, this may be more costly than not using remote components.
 * The HPC environment must allow ssh port forwarding from the login node to a compute node.